 - Business products powered by FOSS4G

-1 means that your audience can have minimal technical knowledge related to your submission’s subject to understand it, 4 means that your audience must be highly technical to get the most out of your talk.
+1 means that the audience can have minimal technical knowledge related to your submission’s subject to understand it, 4 means that your audience must be highly technical to get the most out of your talk.

-Furthermore, you are encouraged to give indication of resources (video, papers etc.) to read in advance, that will help get up to speed on advanced topics.
+Furthermore, you are encouraged to give indication of resources (video, papers, etc.) to read in advance, that will help get up to speed on advanced topics.

 |Close call for talks||Community voting opens||Community voting closes||Accepted talks announced||Full FOSS4G 2021 program|

 FOSS4G is the international geospatial community’s event, thus the main selection of talks will be done through the open community voting process.
 The highest-scored talks will automatically be included in the program, while others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.

 We will make sure that the conference program will be well-balanced and diverse.
 Moreover, the Program Committee will work hard to sure that every OSGeo project has its proper representation.
 If you are part of some FOSS project and want to propose a special session like a “State of the Art” session, contact us to make sure we consider the proposal care